kpananjady/Age_DOE_buildings/README.md

 # Age_DOE_buildings

+For the first part of this accessibility analysis, please see https://github.com/kpananjady/Accessibility-NYC-Schools.
 It seems that more recent schools are more likely to be rated higher.
 I'm refining this analysis by looking at:

 1) The exact relationship between building age and accessibility (correlation, regression)